jreybert/vimagit/README.md

 You just created your first commit with vimagit!

+## Contribute

+Any contribution is welcomed.
+Contribution can be bug fix, new feature, but also feedback or even tutorial!
+Check contribution rules [here](CONTRIBUTING.md).

+### Release 1.8

+Now that stage feature is quite mature, I would like to introduce more commands to vimagit.
+For this, user feedback is very important to me, to ensure that UI is appropriate for the most of users and that vimagit fits most of git workflows (by UI, I mean default mapping, user prompt, etc.).

+Proper way to discuss is on [gitter](https://gitter.im/jreybert/vimagit) and on issues opened for the new features.

+The next major release of vimagit will see 3 new important features.
+Interested users are encouraged to discuss the best way to design these new features:
+* **git push**: push from magit buffer with `<CP>`. magit will detect the default push branch; if there is not default, or if the user used another mapping, magit will provide a way to select remote branch to push #24
+* **git checkout**: checkout a branch with `<CH>`.
+Like for push, a UI must be designed to select the branch, with completion of course #141
+* **git stash**: stage what you want (files, hunks, lines, exactly the same way as for a commit), and stash them #142

+Thanks for your time.

 ## Installation

 This plugin follows the standard runtime path structure, and as such it can be installed with a variety of plugin managers: